Dunedan/mbp-2016-linux/README.md

 ## Current status

+If a section applies only to a certain subset of models, "all models" refers to that subset.

 | Device  | Status |
 | ------- | ------ |
 | [Audio input & output](#audio-input--output) | ![all models not working](https://img.shields.io/badge/all_models-not_working-red.svg) |